 First Step: Find out if your case is in IRS Collections or not.
 Most people reading this probably are in IRS Collections and researching the issue.
-Your case will usually be in one of three statuses if you have debts for a while and have done nothing:
+Your case will usually be in one of three statuses if you have had debts for a while and have done nothing:

 - Not in collections.
 Final notice of intent to levy letter was not issued.
 There is still time before the IRS issues garnishments or levies.

 - Automated Collection System.
-Final Notice of Intent to Levy has been issued.
+A final Notice of Intent to Levy has been issued.
 Balance is under $100,000 (and some cases under $250,000).
 You can be garnished or levied as long as 30 days have passed since the Final Notice of Intent to Levy was issued.

 - Assigned to an IRS Revenue Officer.
 An individual IRS agent is assigned to collect and review your case.
 Typically balances over $250,000.

 Second Step: Submit Form 433F or 433A with supporting documentation.
 The form usually depends on where the case is being handled.
-Send all mail to the IRS by USPS Certified Mail with return receipt.
+Send all mail to the IRS by USPS Certified Mail with a return receipt.
 Do not send regular mail, they may lose it.
 Here is what you do depending on who is handling it:

 - Not in Collections: Prepare Form 433F and add supporting documentation.
 Then add a cover letter requesting Currently Not Collectible and mail it to where you normally file.

 - Automated Collection System: You can call the IRS at (800) 829-7650 and give the information from your Form 433F over the phone to an agent or ask for a mailing address to send it to.
 Request a hold on collections if you are They might ask for supporting documentation to fax or mail to them.